-- Annual Reports and regular Parents' Evenings give parents and carers feedback on their child's academic and social and emotional development and progress. - In EYFS and KS1 progress reports will be sent out termly outlining attainment. - When appropriate, parents/carers may be contacted to discuss the support that the school is providing and how they can help their child at home: this may be a phone call or a meeting.
+- Annual Reports and regular Parents' Evenings give parents and carers feedback on their child's academic and social and emotional development and progress. - When appropriate, parents/carers may be contacted to discuss the support that the school is providing and how they can help their child at home: this may be a phone call or a meeting.
 Children' views will be obtained when appropriate and they may attend all or part of any meeting where their needs are being discussed. - Additional contact/meetings will be arranged as appropriate.
-Parents are encouraged to contact their child's class teacher if they have any concerns about their child. - Once a need for additional support has been identified, a SEND support plan will detail the need, the expected outcomes, who is providing the support and the review date.
+Parents are encouraged to contact their child's class teacher if they have any concerns about their child. - Once a need for additional support has been identified, a SEND Learning Plan will detail the need, the expected outcomes, who is providing the support and the review date.
 (We review the outcomes termly).
-SEND support plans are shared with parents who have the opportunity to discuss these with their child's class teacher. - Regular feedback to children in the classroom ensures that they know how they are doing. - Certificates to recognise efforts and achievements are awarded during weekly celebration collective worship. - Formal and informal assessments take place regularly to ensure progress is carefully monitored and next steps for learning are put in place. - Our website and weekly newsletter contain information on how parents can support their child to learn, develop and progress. - Parents are regularly signposted to a range of local and national services, helplines and charities that may be of interest. - We hold workshops to support parents with how to help their child at home.
+SEND Learning Plans are shared with parents who have the opportunity to discuss these with their child's class teacher. - Regular feedback to children in the classroom ensures that they know how they are doing. - Certificates to recognise efforts and achievements are awarded during weekly celebration collective worship - Formal and informal assessments take place regularly to ensure progress is carefully monitored and next steps for learning are put in place. - Our website and weekly newsletter contain information on how parents can support their child to learn, develop and progress. - Parents are regularly signposted to a range of local and national services, helplines and charities that may be of interest.